 This course will be comprised of daily morning meditation practice and discussion and twice-weekly debates on Buddhism and Science with the monastics participating in the Emory-Tibet Science Initiative.
 This gives students an opportunity to interact with monastics in a variety of settings and to become more fully immersed in monastic life and culture.
 It also gives students an opportunity to practice the practical, active component of meditation, the philosophy of which will be discussed at length in the other courses.
 This course will also have a service component such as teaching monks basic English language at Drepung Loseling School.

 Students will share a room with another Emory student for the entirety of the program.
 In Dharamsala, students will live in the guest house of the Sarah Campus of the Institute of Buddhist Dialectics.
 In South India, students will stay at Drepung Loseling Monastery.

-Each summer study abroad program will have a mandatory pre-departure orientation session and/or other pre-departure activities for accepted program participants.
+Each summer study abroad program will have at least one mandatory pre-departure orientation session and/or other pre-departure activities for accepted program participants.
 The Program Director will contact program participants with details.
 Emory College Study Abroad will also require all students to complete a mandatory online pre-departure orientation by April 15.
 This assignment will be deployed through Canvas early April.